-Window films protect people from dangerous effects of UV light.
+Window films protect people from the dangerous effects of UV light.
 Also, the furniture and other building materials are saved from UV rays.
-Using solar film on your car windows also prevents the UV rays from entering your vehicle while driving.
+Using car window tinting also prevents the UV rays from entering your vehicle while driving.

-Visible light is sometime annoying especially when they are reflected in smooth or glazing surfaces.
-The amount of visible light entrance into a facility is also reduced by window tinting film.
-Depending on the materials used and type of films, a significant quantity of visible light can be blocked.
+Visible light is sometimes annoying especially when they are reflected in smooth or glazing surfaces.
+The amount of visible light entering into a facility is also reduced by window tinting film.
+Depending on the materials used and the type of films, a significant quantity of visible light can be blocked.
 No need to wear shades in the house to prevent annoying visible lights.

 Finding the right film in Johannesburg, Pretoria, Durban and Western Cape